elastic/kibana/docs/development/core/public/kibana-plugin-public.applicationsetup.registerappupdater.md

 Register an application updater that can be used to change the [AppUpdatableFields](./kibana-plugin-public.appupdatablefields.md) fields of all applications at runtime.

+This is meant to be used by plugins that needs to updates the whole list of applications.
+To only updates a specific application, use the `updater$` property of the registered application instead.

 <b>Signature:</b>

 ```typescript